cristianpb/cristianpb.github.io/_posts/2017-08-15-marathon-mirabelle.md

 layout: post
 title: "Marathon training program"
 date: 2017-08-13
-description: "Stats for my preparation for the Metz Marathon"
+description: "A marathon needs to be prepared for at least 3 months.
+This post shows my preparation training and a prediction of my time for the Metz Marathon 2017"
 categories: ["run", "python", "chartjs", "folium", "withings"]
 calheatmap: true
 chartjs: true